Corporate Social Responsibility Reading Answers: IELTS Reading Practice Test with Answers

 Also Read: IELTS Reading Tips & Tricks 2024: Techniques for Band 9

-Corporate Social Responsibility Reading Questions 1-7
+Corporate Social Responsibility Reading Answers with Sample Questions

-The reading passage has seven paragraphs: A-G
+• The Corporate Social Responsibility reading answers passage has seven paragraphs: A-G

-Choose the correct heading for paragraph A-G from the list below.
+• Choose the correct heading for paragraph A-G from the list below.

-Write the correct number, i-xi, in boxes 1-7 on your answer sheet.
+• Write the correct number, i-xi, in boxes 1-7 on your answer sheet.

 List of Headings

-I. How CSR may help one business to expand
+i.
+How CSR may help one business to expand

-II.
+ii.
 CSR in many aspects of a company’s business

-III.
+iii.
 A CSR initiative without a financial gain

-IV.
+iv.
 Lack of action by the state on social issues

-V. Drives or pressures motivate companies to address CSR
+v.
+Drives or pressures motivate companies to address CSR

-VI.
+vi.
 The past illustrates businesses are responsible for future outcomes

-VII.
+vii.
 Companies applying CSR should be selective

-VIII.
+viii.
 Reasons that business and society benefit each other

 1. Paragraph A